Holed cone structures on 3-manifolds: Acknowledgements

 \section{Acknowledgements}

-This work was supported by JSPS KAKENHI Grant Numbers 19K14530 and JST CREST Grant Number JPMJCR17J4.
-This work was also supported by the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University.
+The author is grateful to Hirotaka Akiyoshi, Tetsuya Ito, and the anonymous reviewers for their helpful comments.
+This work is supported by the World Premier International Research Center Initiative Program, International Institute for Sustainability with Knotted Chiral Meta Matter (WPI-SKCM$^2$), MEXT, Japan, JSPS KAKENHI Grant Numbers 19K14530, JST CREST Grant Number JPMJCR17J4, the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University.